DV

 What is the difference between GPIX and XYLD?

-GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by Goldman Sachs and Global X respectively.

 Can I hold both GPIX and XYLD?